 Reducing MAGI is difficult for those who are still working.
 One strategy would be to maximize your contributions to pretax retirement plans like traditional 401(k)s or 403(b)s.

 Also, as previously mentioned, qualified withdrawals from a Roth IRA or Roth 401(k) plan are not included in your MAGI.1 If you expect to be close to the MAGI threshold when you begin taking minimum required distributions from a traditional IRA or traditional 401(k), you might consider the effect future taxable distributions will have on your exposure to the tax.

 The more complex planning challenges come into play with the net investment income portion of the new tax.
 But with help from a financial adviser and careful execution of a well-designed plan, there may be ways you can potentially reduce net investment income and, thus, the potential impact of this new tax.

 One possible strategy would be to shift some of your investments with taxable earnings into municipal bonds and municipal bond funds, whose earnings are excluded from the MAGI and the net investment income calculation.
-They also provide a double potential benefit of not triggering the surtax on other investment income and are also excluded from the Medicare surtax.
 Additionally, investments that produce taxable interest or that pay dividends could be held in a tax-deferred account like an IRA or possibly a tax-deferred annuity.

 You may also consider owning a form of permanent life insurance, as the cash value of these polices when withdrawn is not considered net investment income.

 All in all, a tax-smart investment plan is more important than ever.
 Talk to your tax adviser to help ensure your tax planning matches your investment and income needs.